m9brady/eodms-api-client/README.md

   --submit-order                  Submit an order to EODMS from the results of
                                   the current query parameters

-  --record-id TEXT                Specific Record Id to order from the desired
+  --record-id INTEGER             Specific Record Id to order from the desired
                                   collection

   --record-ids PATH               File of line-separated Record Ids to order
                                   from the desired collection

-  --order-id TEXT                 Specific Order Id to download from EODMS --order-ids PATH                File of line-separated Order Ids to download
+  --order-id INTEGER              Specific Order Id to download from EODMS --order-ids PATH                File of line-separated Order Ids to download
                                   from EODMS

-  --log-verbose                   Use debug-level logging --version                       Show the package version -h, --help                      Show this message and exit.
+  --verbose                       Use debug-level logging --version                       Show the package version -h, --help                      Show this message and exit.